diogoaraujogit/Django/readme.md

 ## **DIOGO CURSOS - A Simple Online Learning Platform**

-### Welcome.
+#### Welcome.
 Please, click the link below to check out my application developed in Django.

 https://diogo-cursos.herokuapp.com/

-### If there is a problem with CSS (page design), you may need to allow script execution by the browser.
+#### If there is a problem with CSS (page design), you may need to allow script execution by the browser.

-### Feel free for comments, suggestions, bugs, errors, questions or something else.
+### Feel free for comments, suggestions, bugs, questions, report bugs, errors or something else.
 You can contact me on:
 ### daraujo.augusto@gmail.com or [LinkedIn](https://linkedin.com/in/daraujo-augusto)
 #### _This application is not finished yet_